ThomasRen2077/ECE5740Labs/README.md

 __TO-DO: Use line tracing to visualize instructions moving through the pipeline.__

-Take an incremental, test-driven design approach.

 __TO-DO: In addition to the assembly tests, you must also add unit tests for any datapath components you add or modify.
 So when you add new operations to the ALU, you must add corresponding unit tests to a unit testbench.__

 ## Evaluation

+Your design should be fully tested before evaluation.

 __TO-DO: Use the provided simulator to evaluate two designs.__

-Use a systematic testing strategy to ensure your design is fully functional before attempting to use the simulator.

 __TO-DO: Writing micro benchmarks to evaluate the performance of the processor.__